bruce2008github/msgMonkeyKing/README.md

    It can simulate the TCP network delay and packet fragmentation and assembly.

-   The msgMonkeyKing is useful to testing the TCP network server application.
+   The msgMonkeyKing is useful to do the TCP network server application testing.

    It can handle thousands of client TCP connections concurrently.